 We will:

-Recognise each child’s individual needs and ensure all staff are aware of, and have regard for, the Special Educational Needs Code of Practice on the identification and assessment of any needs not being met by the universal service provided by the nursery
+Recognise each child’s individual needs and ensure all staff are aware of, and have regard for, the Special Educational Needs Code of Practice on the identification and assessment of any needs not being met by the universal service provided by the nursery.

-Include all children and their families in our provision
+Include all children and their families in our provision.

-Provide well informed and suitably trained practitioners to help support parents and children with special educational difficulties and/or disabilities
+Provide well informed and suitably trained practitioners to help support parents and children with special educational difficulties and/or disabilities.

 Develop and maintain a core team of staff who are experienced in the care of children with additional needs and identify a Special Educational Needs and Disabilities Co-ordinator (SENCO) who is experienced in the care and assessment of children with additional needs.
-Staff will be provided with specific training relating to Special Educational Needs and Disabilities (SEND) and the SEND Code of Practice
+Staff will be provided with specific training relating to Special Educational Needs and Disabilities (SEND) and the SEND Code of Practice.

-Identify the specific needs of children with special educational needs and/or disabilities and meet those needs through a range of strategies
+Identify the specific needs of children with special educational needs and/or disabilities and meet those needs through a range of strategies.

-Ensure that children who learn quicker, e.g. gifted and talented children are also supported
+Ensure that children who learn quicker, e.g. gifted and talented children are also supported.

-Share any statutory and other assessments made by the nursery with parents and support parents in seeking any help they or the child may need
+Share any statutory and other assessments made by the nursery with parents and support parents in seeking any help they or the child may need.

-Work in partnership with parents and other agencies in order to meet individual children's needs, including the education, health and care authorities, and seek advice, support and training where required
+Work in partnership with parents and other agencies in order to meet individual children's needs, including the education, health and care authorities, and seek advice, support and training where required.

-Monitor and review our practice and provision and, if necessary, make adjustments, and seek specialist equipment and services if needed
+Monitor and review our practice and provision and, if necessary, make adjustments, and seek specialist equipment and services if needed.

-Ensure that all children are treated as individuals/equals and are encouraged to take part in every aspect of the nursery day according to their individual needs and abilities
+Ensure that all children are treated as individuals/equals and are encouraged to take part in every aspect of the nursery day according to their individual needs and abilities.

-Encourage children to value and respect others
+Encourage children to value and respect others.

-Challenge inappropriate attitudes and practices
+Challenge inappropriate attitudes and practices.

-Promote positive images and role models during play experiences of those with additional needs wherever possible
+Promote positive images and role models during play experiences of those with additional needs wherever possible.

 Celebrate diversity in all aspects of play and learning.